Christopher Lambert

 Christopher Lambert in Highlander

 To portray the immortal warrior, Lambert trained in sword fighting with Bob Anderson, Darth Vader's stunt double in "Star Wars."
-"We started with plastic swords, then wooden ones, followed by aluminum, then light steel, and finally heavy steel.
+"We started with plastic swords, then wooden ones, aluminum, light steel, and finally heavy steel.
 When you miss with a heavy steel sword, it can get... rather bloody.
-It requires a lot of practice," Lambert recalled.
+Takes a lot of practice," Lambert recalled.

 Queen - Who Wants To Live Forever - Highlander

-Christopher has frequently shared his experiences filming the movie, yet one of his most vivid memories remains an incident involving the band Queen, whose music underscored the film:
+Lambert has often talked about filming the movie, but one of his most vivid memories involves the band Queen, whose music powered the film:

-We filmed a video about «Highlander,» soon after which «A Kind of Magic» was released, becoming one of Queen's most successful albums.
+We filmed a video for 'Highlander,' and soon after, 'A Kind of Magic' was released, becoming one of Queen's biggest albums.
 They invited me to their concert at Wembley Stadium in London.
-I arrived by helicopter, and before landing, we flew over this immense, multi-thousand-strong crowd.
-I thought to myself then, «This is what it means to be truly famous and popular!»
+I arrived by helicopter, and before landing, we flew over this massive crowd—thousands and thousands of people.
+I thought to myself, 'This is what real fame looks like!'

 "Highlander" gained such immense popularity that it spawned four sequels, an animated and television series, and countless comics.
-Growing weary of playing the world's savior, Lambert ventured into action films, comedies, and melodramas, emphasizing that for him, the character he portrays takes precedence over the genre:
+Getting tired of playing the world's savior, Lambert branched out into action films, comedies, and dramas, always emphasizing that character matters more than genre:

-I believe one can portray a complex, well-rounded character even in an action film.
-The less a character resembles me, the more I want to play the role.
-Indeed, the opportunity to become someone else, to continually transform, is what drew me to acting.
+I believe you can create a complex, well-rounded character even in an action film.
+The less a character resembles me, the more I want to play them.
+The chance to become someone else, to keep transforming—that's what drew me to acting.

-In the new millennium, Christopher's on-screen appearances lessened.
+In the 2000s, Lambert's screen time became more selective.
 Among his most notable roles were Sheriff Ruy De Mendoza in "Day of Wrath," Giacomo in "L'una e l'altra," and John Lacanal in "The Point Men."

 Adrian Paul - Christopher Lambert - Highlander - Immortal - Memories

 He also portrayed German spy Gustav Kramer in the international project "Mata Hari" and Nazi Karl Frenzel in the Russian war drama "Sobibor."
-He later remarked that playing a Nazi was incredibly challenging from a moral standpoint, but that was exactly what attracted him to Konstantin Khabensky's project.
+He later said that playing a Nazi was incredibly challenging morally, but that's exactly what drew him to Konstantin Khabensky's project.

 Christopher Lambert in Sobibor